XkhangNguyen/MangaReader/README.md

 ## Screenshots

 ![Screenshot 1](MangaReader/Images/Screenshots/MangaDisplay.png)
-*Caption for Screenshot 1.*

 ![Screenshot 2](MangaReader/Images/Screenshots/MangaDetail.png)
-*Caption for Screenshot 2.*

 ## Usage

 Explore the Manga Reader's rich feature set for an enhanced manga reading experience.
-Dive into the world of your favorite manga series with ease and enjoy a personalized touch to your reading preferences.
+Dive into the world of your favorite manga series with ease and enjoy them.

-## AWS Services Used

-- **AWS API Gateway:** Efficiently retrieve manga content from the server.

 ## Acknowledgments

-- [Any libraries or resources you want to acknowledge]
+- The manga content featured in this project is not owned by me, and the project is not intended for commercial purposes.